 Adult stem cells, on the other hand, are more limited in the types of cells they can become.
 However, they have the advantage of being less likely to be rejected by the body's immune system.
 The use of stem cells is a controversial topic, as there are ethical concerns associated with the destruction of human embryos.
 However, there are also many potential benefits of stem cell research, such as the treatment of diseases and injuries that are currently incurable.

-Immunotherapy is a type of treatment that uses the body's immune system to fight cancerous cells.
-It is sometimes used in combination with other treatments, such as surgery, radiation therapy, or chemotherapy.
+Immunotherapy is a treatment that uses the body's immune system to fight cancerous cells.
+It is sometimes used with other treatments, such as surgery, radiation therapy, or chemotherapy.
 Immunotherapy can be divided into two main types: active immunotherapy and passive immunotherapy.

 Active immunotherapy involves stimulating the body's own immune system to fight mutated cells.
 This can be done by using substances that are made by the body, such as antibodies, or by using man-made substances that mimic these substances.
 Passive immunotherapy, on the other hand, involves giving the body's immune system pre-made substances that will help it fight mutated cells.

-Immunotherapy is a relatively new type of treatment, and more research is needed to determine its effectiveness.
+Immunotherapy is a relatively new treatment, and more research is needed to determine its effectiveness.
 However, it holds promise as a potential treatment for various cancers.
 You can find more information about immunotherapy as a treatment for cancer here.

 Clinical trials are research studies that test new treatments in humans.
 These treatments may be drugs, medical devices, or other therapies.
 The purpose of clinical trials is to find out if a new treatment is safe and effective.
 Clinical trials are an important step in the development of new treatments.